 Friday Fact: When a HTTP request is received trigger has different behaviors depending on the designer you use

 Welcome back to another edition of Friday Fact!
-Today, our fact is going to be an existing issue (bug) or a feature by design that somehow has to be changed for the existing BizTalk Logic App Adapter to work correctly.
-Luckily for us, this has no impact whatsoever on the Logic App Connector, so we will still be able to call our child Logic Apps.
+Today’s fact highlights either an existing issue or a design choice that needs adjustment for the BizTalk Logic App Adapter to work correctly.
+Fortunately, this behavior does not affect the Logic App connector, so you can still call child Logic Apps without any issues.

 If you use the Generally Available Designer when you save the Logic App, the HTTP URL has the following structure: